CxSci/IETF-SATP/drafts/crash/draft-belchior-blockchain-gateway-recovery-05.md

 2. Public centralized log: log entries are published in a bulletin that more organizations control.
 That bulletin can be updated or removed at any time.
 Accountability is only guaranteed provided that there are multiple copies of such bulletin by conflicting parties.
    Availability and integrity can be obtained via redundancy.

 3. Private centralized log.
 Each gateway stores logs locally or in a cloud in the private log storage mode but does not share them by default with other gateways.
-If needed, logs are requested from the counter-party gateway.
+If needed, logs are requested from the counterparty gateway.
    Saving logs locally is faster than saving them on the respective ledger since issuing a transaction is several orders of magnitude slower than writing on a disk or accessing a cloud service.
    Nonetheless, this model delivers weaker integrity and availability guarantees.

+4. Private decentralized log.
+Each gateway stores logs in a private blockchain, and are shared with other gateways by default [BVC19].

 Each log storage mode provides a different process to recover the state from crashes.
-In the private log, a gateway requires the most recent log from the counter-party gateway.
+In the private log, a gateway requires the most recent log from the counterparty gateway.
 This mode is the one where the most trust is needed.
 The gateway publishes hashes of log entries and metadata on a decentralized log storage in the centralized public log.
 Gateways who need the logs request them from other gateways and perform integrity checks of the received logs.
 In the public decentralized mode, the gateways publish the plain log entries on decentralized log storage.
 This is the most trustless and decentralized mode of operation.

 By default, if there are gateways from different institutions involved in an asset transfer, the storage mode should be a decentralized log storage.
 The decentralized log storage can provide a common source of truth to solve disputes and maintain a shared state, alleviating trust assumptions between gateways.

 #### 3.3 Log Storage API